 The Marble Mountains is a group of five limestone mountains just south of Da Nang, about 30 minutes by car from Hoi An.

 Each named after the five elements, the Marble Mountains is made up of a number of sprawling caves, shrines, pagodas, towers and viewpoints.
-The majority of the tourism landmarks are accessible via the Water Mountain only (map here).
+The majority of the tourism landmarks are accessible via the Water Mountain or Thuy Son (map here).

 I recommend taking the elevator up (15,000 VND on top of the 40,000 VND entrance ticket) and the stairs down.
 The short elevator ride takes you approximately five stories high and cuts out some of the uphill walk.

 From there, follow the signs to visit the various caves and pagodas.
 There are also two vistas that you can visit – a smaller peak on the left, and a higher viewpoint on the right which offers sweeping views across Da Nang.